-In addition, if Employer Sponsored Plan coverage was primary prior to ESRD entitlement, then the Employer Sponsored Plan will remain primary for the ESRD coordination period.
-For individuals eligible for Medicare due to ESRD, Capital Health Plan will provide Employer Sponsored Plan coverage, as set forth herein, on a primary basis for 30 months.
+In addition, if State of Florida group health plan coverage was primary prior to ESRD entitlement, then the State of Florida group health plan will remain primary for the ESRD coordination period.
+For individuals eligible for Medicare due to ESRD, Capital Health Plan will provide State of Florida group health plan coverage, as set forth herein, on a primary basis for 30 months.